ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    **Note:** By default the script also inserts few rows of sample data.
 You can disable this by outcommenting the following line in the above script: `#bx wsk action invoke slackdemo/db2Setup -p mode "[\"sampledata\"]" -r`

 ## Load the conversation workspace
 In this part of the tutorial we are going to load a pre-defined workspace into the {{site.data.keyword.conversationshort}} service.
-After that, we need to replace service credentials and action names to adapt the workspace to the new environment.
 1. In the [{{site.data.keyword.Bluemix_short}} dashboard](https://console.bluemix.net) open the overview of your services.
 Locate the instance of the conversation service created in the previous section.
 Click on its entry to open the service details.
-Click on **Launch Tool** to get to the {{site.data.keyword.conversationshort}} Tool. (**ToDo** - suggestion, break this down so user can understand more easily).
+2. Click on **Launch Tool** to get to the {{site.data.keyword.conversationshort}} Tool.
-2. In the tool click on the **Import workspace** icon, right next to the **Create** button.
-In the popup dialog select the file **conversation-workspace.json** from the local directory.
+3. In the tool click on the **Import workspace** icon, right next to the **Create** button.
+4. In the popup dialog select the file **conversation-workspace.json** from the local directory.
 Leave the import option at **Everything (Intents, Entities, and Dialog)**, then click **Import**.
-This creates a new conversation workspace named **SlackBot**. (**ToDo** - suggestion, break this down so user can understand more easily).
+This creates a new conversation workspace named **SlackBot**.
-3. Click on **Dialog** to see the dialog nodes.
-You can expand them to see a structure like shown here:
+5. Click on **Dialog** to see the dialog nodes.
+You can expand them to see a structure like shown below.
-  ![](images/solution19/SlackBot_Dialog.png)

    The dialog has nodes to handle questions for help and simple Thank You.
 The node **newEvent** and it's child gather the necessary input and then call an action to insert a new event record into Db2.

-The node **query events** clarify whether events are searched by their name or by date.
+   The node **query events** clarifies whether events are searched by their identifier or by date.
 The actual search and collecting the necessary data are then performed by the child nodes **query events by shortname** and **query event by dates**.

-We come back to explaining some details once everything is set up. (**ToDo** - suggestion, break this down to two paragraph and move this portion to the top above the image.)
+  We come back to explaining some details once everything is set up.
+  ![](images/solution19/SlackBot_Dialog.png)

 ## Deploy the Conversation to Slack